 Seems like a fun place, doesn’t it?
 Despite the looks of the models cast in the commercial, Sears was solidly blue collar.
 And practical.
-No kid ever looked forward to a visit to Sears during the Christmas season.

 Just before we got married in 1983,